In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 - RSS feed URL: Enter the RSS feed URL here.

-(WordPress RSS Widget on sidebar section)
+(WordPress RSS Widget on sidebar area)

-The example below shows an RSS widget configured using other options selected …
+The screenshot below shows a published RSS widget configured using additional options selected …

 (RSS Widget settings)